the-anonymous-raven/cmus-polybar/README.md

 Customizations
 -------------------

-You can pass one argument to cmus_wrapper.sh  in form of length of song to be displayed, within Exec line of polybar module. e.g. if you want your song to displayed at max of 10 characters, you can use this
+You can pass one argument to cmus_wrapper.sh  in form of length of song to be displayed, within Exec line of polybar module.<br />
+e.g. if you want your song to displayed at max of 10 characters, you can use this
 ```
  exec = sh location_of_cmus_wrapper/cmus_wrapper.sh 10 2>/dev/null